mkbs0265/steganography/README.md

+---

+`markdown
+# 🕵‍♂ Image-Based Steganography using OpenCV

-This project implements image-based steganography using OpenCV in Python.
-It allows users to hide secret messages inside an image and later retrieve them with a passcode.
+This project implements **image-based steganography** using OpenCV in Python.
+It allows users to **hide secret messages inside an image** and later **retrieve them with a passcode**.

-Features:

-1.Encrypt messages inside an image (Steganography)

-2.Decrypt messages from the encrypted image
+---

+## 🔐 Features

+- 🔏 Encrypt secret messages into images (Steganography)
+- 🔓 Decrypt hidden messages using a secure passcode
-3.Uses lossless PNG format to prevent data loss
+- 🖼 Uses **lossless PNG** format to prevent data loss

-4.Requires a passcode for decryption

-Prerequisites:
+- 🧩 Simple CLI interface using Python

+---

+## 🛠 Prerequisites

-Ensure you have the following installed:
+Make sure you have the following installed:

-Python 3.x
+- Python 3.x

-OpenCV (cv2)
+- OpenCV (`cv2`)

-OS module (built-in in Python)
+- `os` module (included in Python standard library)

-Install OpenCV if not already installed:
+### 📦 Install OpenCV

+bash
 pip install opencv-python
+`

+---

-File Structure:
+## 📁 File Structure

-├── encrypt.py      # Encryption Script
-├── decrypt.py      # Decryption Script
-├── photo.jpg/png        # Sample Input Image
+├── encrypt.py              # Script for hiding a message in an image ├── decrypt.py              # Script for retrieving a message from an image ├── photo.png               # Sample input image
-├── encryptedImage.png  # Output Encrypted Image
+├── encryptedImage.png      # Output image with embedded message
-├── README.md       # Documentation
+├── README.md               # Project documentation

-Usage:
+---

+## 🚀 Usage

-Encryption (Hiding a message in an image):
+### 🔐 Encryption (Hiding a Message)

-Place your image (preferably .png) in the project directory.
+1. Place your **image file** (preferably `.png`) in the project directory.

-Run encrypt.py:
+2. Run the encryption script:

+bash
 python encrypt.py

-Enter a secret message and a passcode.
+3. Enter the **secret message** and **passcode** when prompted.

-The encrypted image will be saved as encryptedImage.jpg/png.
+4. The output will be saved as `encryptedImage.png`.

+---

-Decryption (Retrieving the message from an image):
+### 🔓 Decryption (Retrieving the Message)

-Run decrypt.py:
+1. Run the decryption script:

+bash
 python decrypt.py

-Enter the correct passcode to reveal the hidden message.

-Deployment on GitHub:

-To upload this project to GitHub:
+2. Enter the **correct passcode** when prompted.
+3. The **hidden message** will be displayed if the passcode matches.

+---

+## 🌐 Deployment to GitHub

+bash
-Initialize a Git repository:
+# Initialize Git repository
 git init

-Add files:
+# Add files
 git add .

-Commit changes:
+# Commit
 git commit -m "Initial commit: Steganography project"

-Create a new repository on GitHub and copy the provided remote URL.

-Link your local repo to GitHub:
+# Add remote (replace with your GitHub URL)

-git remote add origin <your-repo-url>
+git remote add origin https://github.com/yourusername/steganography-opencv.git

-Push your code:
+# Push to GitHub
 git push -u origin main

-Notes:

-Use PNG images for best results (JPG compression may alter pixel values).

-Ensure the message fits within the image size.
+---

+## ⚠ Notes

+* Use **PNG images** to avoid compression artifacts (JPG may corrupt hidden data).
+* Make sure your message is not too large for the image resolution.
-This project is open-source and can be used for learning and development purposes.
+* This project is intended for **educational** and **development** use only.

+---

+## ⭐ Star the Repo

+If you find this useful, feel free to star ⭐ the repository and share!

+---